 Following notification of admission and receipt of registration materials, new students are eligible to register for classes.
 Before registration, the Department of Criminology and Criminal Justice will mail a set of materials to new students naming faculty advisors and stating how to register.
 Students who have received teaching or research assistantships will be notified of additional requirements in their letter of admission.

 The Director of Graduate Studies (DGS) is faculty advisor to new PhD students.
 S/he provides information on issues such as requirements, course selection, and prerequisites.
-The current DGS is Dr. Beth Huebner.
+The current DGS is Dr. Elaine Doherty.

 Students shall make an appointment with their advisor before their scheduled registration time.
 Prior to that meeting, students should review the recommended schedule of required courses (described below) and the Schedule of Classes.
-Students who have not had undergraduate training in statistics (the equivalent of CCJ 2220) should consult with their advisor before enrolling in an appropriate course as preparation for CCJ 6410.
+Students who have not had undergraduate training in statistics (the equivalent of CRIMIN 2220) should consult with their advisor before enrolling in an appropriate course as preparation for CRIMIN 6410.

 The graduate program is designed to provide students with a command of criminological knowledge and analytical skills.
 Professional competence in theory and research methods is expected, as is in-depth knowledge in an area of specialization (described below).
 The doctoral degree is based on evidence that candidates have achieved a high level of scholarship and proficiency in research.
 The proficiency of students and their ability to work independently are assessed through course grades, qualifying and comprehensive examinations, and successful defense of the dissertation.

 60 credit hours of graduate work are required for the PhD.
 More than half of these hours must be completed in residence.
-12 credit hours of dissertation research (CCJ 7499) are required.
-Students may enroll for dissertation credits (CCJ 7499) only when all other degree requirements have been completed.
+12 credit hours of dissertation research (CRIMIN 7499) are required.
+Students may enroll for dissertation credits (CRIMIN 7499) only when all other degree requirements have been completed.

 Required courses for the PhD are: